Tips for a Long Term Road Trip With Your Best Friend for the First Time

 Make a Budget & Keep Track of Spend

 Prior to your trip, sit down together and make a budget of what your road trip will cost.
-Download apps like Cash App and make an estimate for gas, food, lodging, recreational spend, and unexpected expenses (a buffer of money can help you avoid a disaster; you never know when you’ll need extra maintenance or repairs).
+Download apps like Cash App and make an estimate for gas, food, lodging, recreational spend, and unexpected expenses.
+Always include buffer of money which can help you avoid a disaster; you never know when you’ll need extra maintenance or repairs.

 Take advantage of mobile applications when it comes to making a budget and keeping track of spend.
 For example, Gas Buddy tracks prices of gas across different states, while iOverlander locates free campsites if you’d like to pitch a tent.

 You also want to keep track of spending by downloading a free budget template or by using apps like Venmo or the Cash App.
 By tracking your budget, you can avoid overspending, and can also ensure that you and your best friend are sharing costs equally.

 Apologize When Necessary